Aasmin/DEV/Day_3_JS_Automation/raw/facts/readme.md

 * promise = future value (pending). (see /single/promise.js)
     * 2 outcomes: if promise resolves = then. if promise rejects = catch.

+* Types of editor: monaco(that vsCode use), codeMirror(leetCode uses), ace editor.
+In there editor, text boxes moves inside.

+* To create temporary emails : https://temp-mail.org/en/